camunda/blog.camunda.org/content/post/2020/02/camunda-optimize-30-alpha2-released.md

 The next major release of Camunda Optimize is getting closer and will be released beginning of April.
 Stay tuned!

-A smooth update from Camunda Optimize 2.7 to Optimize 3.0 will be possible.
-Along with the release we will publish a dedicated update guide.
+A smooth upgrade from Camunda Optimize 2.7 to Optimize 3.0 will be possible.
+Together with the final 3.0.0 release we will publish a dedicated upgrade guide.

 # How to get it